Wikia/guidelines/APIDesign/README.md

 media type to allow for multiple or evolving representations and potentially versions.

+## Linking

+All resources should have a property containing the canonical "self" URI of that individual resource.
+In HAL this will be included in the "_links" property.

 ### Use Appropriate HTTP Status Codes

 The HTTP status codes provide the most basic set of API semantics.
 Use them as